 Should I cite sources on [assignment]?

 There are two answers to this.
 One: the expectation in this class is that you’ll cite sources on some assignments, not others.
-There are questions on each of the three Homeworks that likely call for citations (the questions on GDPR on HW1, the Toronto Declaration on HW2, and conferences on HW3).
+For example, the questions on GDPR in HW1 likely require citations.
 On the Projects, it is highly likely that you’ll cite sources, but I wouldn’t go so far as to say everyone must to complete the assignment.

 Two: to gauge whether you should cite a particular source, there are a number of times when you should always cite a source, both in-line and in your references section.
 I’ll use this paper as an example.